 Born with Down Syndrome, my adult niece Rita wakes up every morning with an incredible desire to go to work.
 She loves her job at the Coffee Shed, owned by Common Ground Cooperative in Toronto.
 Common Ground actively seeks to employ developmentally delayed adults.
 People like Rita are employed by Common Ground in real, safe, supervised businesses.
 They carry the title of Partner and are able to lead productive, meaningful lives.
 When you experience Rita’s passion for life and her big beautiful smile, you can’t help but realize how beneficial a program like this is to the individuals it serves and to the community in which it exists.
 The video above is entitled tells you a bit about the Common Ground Co-operative.
 If you are so inclined, please donate by clicking this link Common Ground.

-Yes, a book is being published about Rita.
-The audience will be ages 6-9 years of age.
+Yes, a book has been published about Rita.
+The audience is for ages 6-9 years of age.
 The publishing company is Second Story Press, and the name of the book is “My Art, My World.”
-It is expected to be out by October 2021.

 This was a book I created in 2020 as a substitute for the annual Bowl-a-thon for Common Ground.
 Because of Covid, the Bowl-a-thon was cancelled, which made the need to raise money even more important this year.
 With my sister-in-law Helen, we quickly put together this book to entice people to make donations.

 We thought that would be the end of this stint.
 But not so.
 Unsolicited, we were contacted by Second Story Press, who saw the book from one of our donors by chance.
 Within one week, we signed a contract.
 The goal is to distribute the book to schools, libraries, bookstores and online in Canada and the United States.
 The hope is also to have the book translated for distribution outside North America.
 One hundred percent of the royalties will be divided between Common Ground and Dani.